o-p-n/deployer/README.md

 resources are deployed first.
 If the bootstrap has a `apply-ready.sh` script, it will be run after applying the boostrapping to wait and verify the resources are completely applied. **NOTE** that `bootstrap`-level secrets are not supported.

+If `--context` is specified, the named context is used with `kubectl`.
+By default the current context is used.

 ### `encrypt` — Protect secrets